digitalocean/k8s-adoption-journey/docs/03-staging/setup-doks.md

 ## Introduction

-This section will show you how to create a [DigitalOcean Kubernetes Cluster](https://docs.digitalocean.com/products/kubernetes/) (**DOKS**) cluster that can be used for remote development, targeting the [online boutique](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/microservices-demo) sample application used as a reference in this guide.
+This section will show you how to create a [DigitalOcean Kubernetes Cluster](https://docs.digitalocean.com/products/kubernetes/) (**DOKS**) cluster which will be used as a `staging` environment, targeting the [online boutique](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/microservices-demo) sample application used as a reference in this guide.

 !!! note
     A staging environment should be pretty close (if not similar) to a production environment hence you will be creating a bigger cluster, resource wise, to be able to handle the workload you would normally have on your production environment.